By the Time You Ask if You Need a Server, It Might Be Too Late

 - Would you need a backup internet service provider?

-Your small business is more likely to experience a power outage—an inconvenience more so than a tragedy.
+Your business is more likely to experience a power outage—an inconvenience more so than a tragedy.
 Yet, if you’ve ever dealt with not being able to access your data, then you know the consequences to your business and operations.
-If not and if you have a small business computer network server, hopefully you can avoid those issues.
+If not and if you have a business computer network server, hopefully you can avoid those issues.